ombr/blog.evlaa.com/_posts/2016-09-08-startup-communication-tools-for-photographers.markdown

 image2: /assets/article_images/2016-09-08/calendar.jpeg
 ---

-I'm a tech entrepreneur since more than 2 years now.
+I'm a tech entrepreneur for more than 2 years now.
 I try to use the good tools to make my life easier and more productive.
 As a photographer, you are facing the same problems : You don't have enough time to do everything you need and you have a lot to do.

-With this article, I'd like to share some tools we use a lot in the startup ecosystem that photographers should use as well.
+With this article, I'd like to share some tools we use a lot in the startup ecosystem that photographers might want to use as well.
 In fact, independent photographers and entrepreneurs are very similar as they run their own business, they need to find clients, to improve their product and to have all the things done.

 # 1. Social